mattiasvillani/MLcourse/README.md

 * The three computer labs are central to the course.
 Expect to allocate substantial time for each lab.
 Many of the exam questions will be computer based, so working on the labs will also help you with the exam.

-* R will be used as the course's programming language.
+* R will be used as the course's programming language, see below for more info.

 * The labs should be done in pairs of students.